GridLights/mobileapp/README_ios-optimized.md

 cd ..

 # Build the app
+# to run in dev with hot-reload:
+quasar dev -m capacitor -T ios

+#OR

+# to build and deploy:
 # Note: Will show errors and fail but continue to next steps...
 quasar build -m capacitor -T ios
 ```